 A specific and controlled intervention

 Hip replacement surgery generally provides very long-lasting results and allows patients to regain an excellent quality of life.
-However, in some cases, a new procedure called hip replacement revision surgery may be necessary several years after the first operation.

 When should you consider prosthesis revision?